Topuzdag

 Summary

-To be effective, the technical requirements of today’s construction and themed environments dictate that you routinely incorporate an independent A/V design consultant into your design team – at the start of the project.
-Your consultant will work with your team to develop the technical solutions required to realize your concepts –with as little compromise as possible.
-The audio-visual consultant will prepare the technical drawings and specifications, co-ordinate these with the rest of the bid package, and help evaluate bids.
-During the installation, your A/V consultant will act as your on-site technical representative to ensure that the work is being performed as specified, to professional standards, and that all deficiencies are corrected before the A/V contractor is paid.
+To be effective, the technical requirements of today?s construction and themed environments dictate that you routinely incorporate an independent Audio design consultant into your design team at the start of the project.
+Your consultant will work with your team to develop the technical solutions required to realize your concepts ?with as little compromise as possible.
+The audio consultant will prepare the technical drawings and specifications, co-ordinate these with the rest of the bid package, and help evaluate bids.
+During the installation, your Audio consultant will act as your on-site technical representative to ensure that the work is being performed as specified, to professional standards, and that all deficiencies are corrected before the Audio contractor is paid.

-TOPUZDAG provide a total solution to the audio visual, presentation, and media design aspects of your projects.
-We are completely independent of any audio-visual manufacturer, A/V equipment vendor, or A/V contractor.
+Ahmad Tekin TOPUZDAG provide a total solution to the audio visual, presentation, and media design aspects of your projects.
+We are completely independent of any audio-visual manufacturer, Audio equipment vendor, or Audio contractor.
 As consultants, we design and specify video, presentation, multimedia, audio systems.
 Our audio visual design projects have included: exhibits, expositions, ports, Mosques, museums, TV - radio stations, malls, conference facilities, sports arenas, and institutions.
-Our principal has over 20 years of audio-visual design and consulting experience.
+Our principal has over 20 years of audio design and consulting experience.

 Home | Company Profile | Services | Experience | Contact Us | New Events